Mikejo5000/vsts-docs-pr/docs/settings/work/manage-process.md

 	<img src="_img/process/mprocess-change-process-dialog-to-agile.png" alt="Change process to a system process dialog" style="border: 1px solid #C3C3C3;" />

 0. After  you've confirmed that the projects you want to change are correct, click Ok.

+> [!IMPORTANT]
+>When you change a project to use an inherited process, you may find one or more Agile tools or work items appear in an invalid state.
+For example:
+>
+> - If you make a field required, work items with that field undefined will show an error message.
+You'll need to resolve the errors to make additional changes and save the work item.
+> - If you add or remove/hide workflow states of a WIT that appears on the Kanban board, you'll need to update the Kanban board column configurations for all teams defined in the team project.

 <a id="create-team-project">  </a>